Anthony enjoys spending time in the workshop, the kitchen, the yard, and out fishing. He writes from his personal experience.

 Overall, the old base is a good candidate for repurposing into a new table.
 I just needed an appropriate table top.

 Originally, I envisioned a hefty piece of pine or oak with a live edge (where you can still see the remnants of bark and the natural shape of the tree).
-Searching through my stash of salvaged wood, I found several planks of mahogany that were collected as scraps from neighbor's deck remodel.
-Perfect!
+I didn't have any appropriate-sized pieces laying around but while searching through my stash of salvaged wood, I found several planks of mahogany that were collected as scraps from a neighbor's deck remodel.

 The mahogany planks are approximately 5-1/2" wide by 28" long and about an inch thick.
 Edge gluing three planks together created a 16-1/2" wide table top; a nice size for a side table.
-The smooth grain and reddish color of mahogany looks good with the aged black painted base, and the proportions look right.
+The smooth grain and reddish color of mahogany look good against the aged black painted base, and the proportions look right.
 Here's how I put them together to make the top.

 Step 1: Preparing the Mahogany Planks

-The side edges of the deck planking are milled with a slight round over.
+The side edges of the deck planking are factory milled with a slight round-over.
 Before edge gluing the planks together, I ran each piece through the table saw to trim about 1/8" of material from each edge.
-This squares up the boards for gluing.
-I dry-fitted the pieces together with the best sides facing up, moving them around until I liked the alignment of the grain patterns.
+A couple of passes through the jointer squared up the boards for gluing.
+I dry-fitted the pieces together with the best sides facing up, moving them around until I was happy with the alignment of the grain patterns.

 Step 2: Glue the Planks Together